-Arrive at Vagar airport where you will meet your local guide for the transfer into Torshavn.
-On arrival check-in to your hotel for 4 nights.
-Meet your guide in the reception for a walking tour around the old part of Torshavn, named after the Norse god of war.
+Arrive at Vagar airport and transfer to Torshavn.
+On arrival check-in to the hotel for 4 nights.
+Meet the guide in the reception for a walking tour around the old part of Torshavn, named after the Norse god of war.
 Wander along the cobbled lanes and narrow passages that make up this unique capital from the Middle Ages and admire the private turf covered houses bursting with Faroese charm (please be respectful as these are people’s homes).

 This morning head out to Kirkjubour, an important historical site for the Faroese and the southernmost village on the island of Stremoy.
 It owes its very existence to two strange items; driftwood, which thanks to the tidal currents washes up on the shore here, as well as copious amounts of seaweed.
 During medieval times it was the ecclesiastic and cultural centre of the Faroe Islands and today is home to the ruined St. Magnus Cathedral and St Olaf's church.
 Visit the turf-covered farmhouse called Roykstovan, which dates back to the 12th century and is one of the oldest inhabited timber houses in the world.
 Here, enjoy a coffee and cake before heading to the village of Vestmanna.
 Set sail for a 2-hour boat trip through narrow sounds and into deep grottoes, carved by the sea over time and out to the Vestmanna Cliffs towering some 600 metres into the sky.
 These cliffs are home to 1000s of birds - search for puffins, guillemots, kittiwakes and razorbills. (lunch is a picnic box).
 (B,L)